the-marenga/sf-api/README.md

 ```

-The `SimpleSession` is not optimal for more complex usecases.
+The `SimpleSession` is not optimal for more complex use cases.
 For these, have a
 look at `Session::new()` & `GameState::new()` to handle session and gamestate
 separately.